 |BUSU 650||Corporate Responsibility: Ethics and Sustainability||3|

 |OLCU 615||Organization Development and Change||3|

 |OLCU 632||Leadership and Innovation||3|

 |BUSU 640||Business Strategy and Competitive Advantage Capstone||3|

-Prior to enrolling in the MBA (BUSU 640) capstone course, all core classes must be satisfactorily completed; one core class may be taken concurrently.
+Prior to enrolling in the MBA (BUSU 640) capstone course, all core classes must be satisfactorily completed with one exception; one core class may be taken concurrently with the capstone.

 |ENTU 620||Entrepreneurial Finance||3|

 |MKTU 624||Seminar in Marketing Research||3|